albertintech/apai/docs/congress/cmf/fema/introduction.md

-# Federal Elections Modernization Act
+# Congressional Elections Modernization Act

 ## Comprehensive Reform of Congressional Elections and Legislative Structure

 ---

-The Federal Elections Modernization Act (FEMA) addresses structural dysfunction in Congress through integrated electoral and institutional reforms.
-All subsequent references to FEMA use "the Act."
+The Congressional Elections Modernization Act (CEMA) addresses structural dysfunction in Congress through integrated electoral and institutional reforms.
+All subsequent references to CEMA use "the Act."
 Rather than treating symptoms individually, the Act combines House expansion, voting method reform, proportional representation, algorithmically neutral districting, and enhanced legislative capacity into a unified system that launches together.

 The House of Representatives has not grown since 1913, while the U.S. population has tripled.
 Each representative now serves approximately 760,000 constituents -- six times larger than comparable democracies.
 Congressional staff drain to better-paying positions in executive agencies and lobbying firms, hollowing out legislative expertise.
 Winner-take-all elections in single-member districts produce representation that fails to reflect community diversity, while fifty different state ballot access regimes create administrative burden and litigation risk.